CronCats/docs/content/docs/tutorials-pixel-pet.md

 # Tutorial: Pixel Pets

+## NOTE: All pets have been claimed!
+You can read this tutorial to learn, but no pets will be distributed.

 Learn how to use croncat by earning a special (and powerful) pixel pet!
 This tutorial covers the process of creating and watching a croncat task from start to finish.
 It is intended to show you the process through step by step examples.
 The solution to this challenge will award you with a 1 of a kind pixelpet!
 Note: the solution is not fully documented here, you will need to take notes along the way to create the final cli command.

 ## The Challenge